the-odds-api/apps-script/README.md

 ## Triggers

-Now that we can bring odds data into a spreadsheet, we can look at ways to trigger the code to run.
+Now that we can bring odds data into a spreadsheet, we can look at easier ways to trigger the code to run.

 ### Get odds by clicking a button
 - In the spreadsheet, click Insert -> Drawing
 - Draw & style a button, and click "Save and Close"
     <img src="screenshots/add_button_trigger.jpg" alt="Add Button Trigger" style="display: block; max-width: 500px;" />
 - Right click the button and click the 3 vertical dots, and select "Assign script"
-- Type the name of the function that updates odds, which in this case is "getOdds" (corresponding to `function getOdds()` in [Odds.gs](./Odds.gs)) & save
+- Type the name of the function that updates odds & save.
+    - For scripts that query odds, the function name is "getOdds".
+For example, you will see `function getOdds()` in [Odds.gs](./Odds.gs)
+    - For scripts that query scores, the function name is "getScores"
     <img src="screenshots/assign_script.jpg" alt="Assign Script" style="display: block; max-width: 500px;" />
 - Click the button.
-Odds data should populate in the spreadsheet as configured with `SPREADSHEET_URL` and `SHEET_NAME`
+Odds (or scores) data should populate in the spreadsheet as configured with `SPREADSHEET_URL` and `SHEET_NAME`

 ### Get odds automatically on a time-driven schedule